s3g/s3g-dsp/README.md

 - CMake 3.20 or newer
 - A C++17 compiler
-- macOS for the current native CLAP GUI/plugin bundle targets
+- macOS for the current CLAP GUI/plugin bundle targets
 - REAPER as the primary tested DAW/host

 Build the DSP smoke test: